benedikt-schesch/AST-Merging-Evaluation/README.md

 * results/ -> contains:

   * valid_repos.csv -> Repos whose main branch passes its "test" buildfile target.

+TODO: "results/" appears twice in the above list.
+TODO: If the listed files are all the contents of "data/" and "results/", would it make sense to use a single directory for all those files?

 * src/ -> contains the following scripts: